 This is good to hear, especially after the serious allegations that came out against Allie by former Dark Horse employee Shawna Gore.
 Allie stopped working for Dark Horse about two years ago, but was still involved with some of their books, like the Hellboy titles, as a freelancer.
 Both Dark Horse and Hellboy creator Mike Mignola said they would no longer work with him after Gore’s allegations became public.

-Allegations against two others who were associated with the company in the past — former Dark Horse editor Brendan Wright and freelancer Cameron Scott, who worked on the Fight Club comics for them — also came out this past summer.
+Allegations against two others who were associated with the company in the past — former Dark Horse editor Brendan Wright and freelancer Cameron Stewart, who worked on the Fight Club comics for them — also came out this past summer.